skegel13/vue-password/README.md

 | userInputs | [] |  Set any additional strings for improving the strength calculation.
 For example, add values for username or email fields so if the password contains those items, it will receive a lower strength.
 [Click here](https://github.com/dropbox/zxcvbn#usage) for more information. |
 | disableToggle | false | Disable the password input toggle to show/hide the password. |
 | disableStrength | false | Disable the password strength meter and messages. |

+## Events

+The password input emits the input, focus, and blur events.
+Each event is emitted with the current value of the password.

 ## Slots